diosney/node-sequelize-noupdate-attributes/README.md

   property of type `ValidationErrorItem[]`.

-  Each `ValidationErrorItem` instance will have an attribute called `validatorKey`, which, in the case of a plugin validation error, will be` 'noUpdateAttribute'` (`NoUpdateAttributesValidatorKeys.NoUpdateAttribute`).
+  Each `ValidationErrorItem` instance will have an attribute called `validatorKey`, which, in the case of a plugin validation error, will be `'noUpdateAttribute'`.

 ## Issues